directus/directus/docs/guides/extensions/modules-build-portal.md

 </style>
 ```

 This will format the banner, cards and the container.
-It’s a good idea to make use of the native css of Directus as much as possible so your module appears part of Directus.
+It’s a good idea to make use of the native CSS of Directus as much
+as possible so your module appears part of Directus.

 Now the page will look like this: